The French anti-corruption policy: more settlements with corporations and harsher prosecutions against individuals

 The Circular invites the French National Financial Prosecutor's Office (i.e. the parquet national financier, the PNF) to open discussions with employers' unions in order to identify an adequate procedural framework for such self-disclosure, including with a view to maintaining confidentiality over initial discussions.

 Comprehensive investigations - including companies with no presence in France

-The goal set by the Circular is to thoroughly identify the financial circuit and all of the individuals and legal entities involved in the corruption scheme, including by investigating foreign parties with no presence in France.
-International corruption cases are therefore meant to have a wide scope and the Circular recalls that a variety of legal qualifications may apply to or in the context of corrupt practices under French law, including:
+The goal set by the Minister of Justice is for the PNF to thoroughly identify the financial network and all of the individuals and legal entities involved in a corruption scheme, including by investigating foreign parties with no presence in France.
+International corruption cases are therefore meant to have a wide scope and the Circular records a wide variety of offences that may apply to, or in the context of, corrupt practices under French law, including:

 - Influence peddling of foreign public officials;

 - Money-laundering and concealment of the proceeds of a crime (recel);

 - Misappropriation of corporate assets and breach of trust;

 - Fraud and forgery;